 The term most often used to describe a woman without a child is simply childless or childfree.

-It is, of course, not so simple because both terms are laden with negative connotations.
+It is, of course, not that simple because both terms are loaded with negative connotations.
 Child-less insinuates a missing or lack of child, whilst child-free suggests a limitation or restriction of said child.
-In either case, women (for these terms are used mainly for women not men) who are not compelled to have children are often considered unhappy, selfish, unloving, cold, cruel, hateful; rarely is a positive adjective thrown in.
-By societal standards ‘childless’ or ‘childfree’ women have no value because all women should apparently want to want to have children - that is what they are ‘designed to do’.
+In either case, women (for these terms are used mainly for women not men) who are not compelled to have children are often considered unhappy, selfish, unloving, cold, cruel, hateful - rarely is a positive adjective thrown in.
+By societal standards ‘childless’ or ‘childfree’ women have no value because all women should apparently want to have children,”that’s what they are ‘designed to do”.

-As mentioned earlier, men are rarely described as childless or childfree because men simply happen to not have children even if they never want to have children at all.
-In fact, men are hardly ever questioned about their reasoning not have children.
-Women, on the other hand, are grilled, bombarded and lambasted with questions about their desire to remain ‘barren’.
+As mentioned earlier, men are rarely described as childless or childfree because it doesn’t matter whether they want one or not.
+They’re ‘bachelor’s’ with all the positive trimmings that come with that term: single, happy, free, uncommitted, desirable.
+In fact, men are hardly ever questioned about why they don’t or don’t want to have children.
+Women, on the other hand, are grilled, bombarded and lambasted with questions about their undesirable desire to remain……..’barren!’
 They also have to defend themselves from vitriolic innuendos about their personality and value as women.
-These women who decide that children will not enrich their lives will undoubtedly be interrogated at some point or they will be given the once over teamed with an icy, ‘Oh, you don’t want children?’
+These women who decide that children will not enrich their lives will undoubtedly be interrogated at some point and be given the-once-over, teamed with an icy, ‘Oh, you don’t want children?’